zehracakir/ArpRequest/README.md

 # ArpRequest
 --------------------------------------------------------------------------------------------
-I wrote arp request to view the IP of the devices on the network.
+I wrote arp request running in the console to view the IP of the devices on the network.